ClearLuvMoki/Moki-RSS/README.md

 ## Download
 Mac OS users can now download it from the [Mac App Store](https://apps.apple.com/app/id6547850651);
-For Windows x10 and later versions, you can download it via release;
+For Windows x10 and later versions, you can download it form github release;

 ## Contribute
 If you have a new feature request or found a new bug, please go to [issue](https://github.com/ClearLuvMoki/Moki-RSS/issues) and raise your question.
 I will respond within two days.